optifat/rusty_torrent/README.md

 3. Proper error handling.
 4. UDP connections support.
 5. Performance issues (threads are obviously not the best approach here, something like epoll would be better). <br/>

+<br/> Also it can stuck when a couple of pieces left.
+Latest test have shown
+this is probably just choked peers or something like that, but I'm not 100% sure about it.